Eridan-Games-Studio/eridan-wiki/docs/worlds/rule-of-rika.md

 Races with significant influence but not among the prime contenders:

 - **Xia Distribution** — Multi personal androids whose personalities reside in the digital heavens.
-- **Santariana Innervation** — An amalgam of various races, transformed through the Santariana spores.
+- **Santariana Innervation** — An amalgam of various races, transformed through the Bilja spores.
 - **Kyria Principality** — A humanoid race led by transcendent items

 ### The Outliers